Friday, 6 January 2012

 Russ's eldest daughter from his first marriage Phoebe Hoban then read an appreciation of her father and his work.
 Her brother Brom then produced two sheets of yellow A4 and recited the Kaddish (echoing his and his father's Jewish upbringing), which Brom described as "a request for peace", and a poem of his own composition inspired by watching, when a child, his father paint a canvas called The Boxer.
 (Russell Hoban was a professional graphic artist at the time of Brom's childhood; there is more information on this period of his career in Chris Bell's excellent blog post from July 2011.)

-The service closed with another piece from Haydn's Die Schöpfung, Holde Gattin, dir zu Seite - both pieces were chosen by Russ himself:
+The service closed with another piece from Haydn's Die Schöpfung, Holde Gattin, dir du Seite - both pieces were chosen by Russ himself:

-After the service we walked the short distance along the Thames towpath to The Ship, a lovely old pub also overlooking the river.
+The family greeted the mourners outside the chapel and we walked the short distance along the Thames towpath to The Ship, a lovely old pub also overlooking the river.

 The wake was very pleasant and the family endlessly hospitable and it was great to be able to chat to old Kraken friends, SA4QE contributors and other people who knew and loved Russ.